Meet Alanna

 Welcome!

 Thanks for being here!
 You’ll come to find that I truly love nothing more than sharing my love of the ocean with others.
-I’ve spent the last decade committed to coastal education and exploration, working in intertidal systems on the Oregon Coast, immersed in the elements and environment.
+I’ve spent the last decade committed to coastal education and exploration, working in intertidal systems and immersed in the elements and environment.
 I’ve worked in conjunction with the tides and crazy conditions of the oceans for much of my life and couldn’t imagine it any other way.

 Through seaweed farming and coastal foraging, I have gained a deeper love and appreciation for the PNW ecosystem and the food it provides, our sustainable seafoods, and all the people and power behind them.
 I’m ready to continue sharing our unique coastline with others.